Chrisknyfe/picklegd/README.md

 # PickleGD
-PickleGD is a Godot asset for serializing arbitrary godot data structures, including custom classes, over multiplayer and to disk.
+PickleGD is a Godot asset for safely serializing arbitrary godot data structures, including custom classes, over multiplayer and to disk.

 Tested with: Godot Engine v4.3.stable.official.77dcf97d8